 The average driving distance is typically measured on two holes at each tournament and can result in nearly 40,000 shots being measured over the course of a season on some tours.
-The vast majority of players on the PGA TOUR (96%) and European Tour (86%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.
+There was a significant reduction in the number of measured drives on the tours during 2020 due to disruption caused by the COVID-19 pandemic.
+There was on average a 33% decrease in data for tours where data were reported in 2020 compared to 20192.
+The number of shots measured in 2021 was typical of seasons which did not experience this disruption.
+However, the Korn Ferry and PGA TOUR Champions tours have combined the 2021 season with the disrupted 2020 season such that the 2021 data includes an expanded dataset.
+Most players on the PGA TOUR (97%) and European Tour (90%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.

-A comparison of these major professional tours, both men's and women's, indicates that the average driving distance on both the men's and women's tours has increased by approximately 2.6% since 2003 until the end of the 2019 season.
+A comparison of these major professional tours, both men's and women's, indicates that the average driving distance on both the men's and women's tours has increased by approximately 3.2% since 2003 until the end of the 2021 season.

 Since 2003, variability in season to season driving distance of 4 or more yards is not uncommon.
-The largest overall increase in driving distance has taken place on the Korn Ferry Tour which was more than 10.5 yards longer in 2019 than it was in 2003.
-The average driving distance on 4 of the 6 men's tours monitored was shorter in 2019 than in 2018.
-In contrast, the distance measured on both the Japan Tour and the European Tour was the longest on record, despite a reduction in driver usage on the European Tour.
-The driving distance on the LPGA is also the longest on record.
+The largest overall increase in driving distance has taken place on the European Tour which was more than 10.6 yards longer in 2021 than it was in 2003.
+The average measured driving distance on the PGA TOUR, European Tour, Korn Ferry Tour and Japan Golf Tour in 2021 was shorter than the equivalent values from the previous reported season, however the average distance of all drives on the PGA TOUR increased.
+The driving distance on the Champions Tour, LPGA Tour and the Ladies European Tour have also increased since the last reported season.